 Proponents shall have a minimum 5 years experience in providing goods and/or services of similar scope and nature.
+Proponents should provide proof of asbestos related training or certifications of staff who will be directly involved with the work.

 Include a detailed description of the experience of the Proponent, demonstrating the experience to undertake the work outlined in this RFP.